-Conformance rating COP CoC Standard Members with minor non-conformances can still get certified for the full three years so long as they have corrective action plans in place that have been approved by the auditor.
-Minor non-conformance Corrective actions should be implemented before the next recertification audit to prevent an escalation to a major non-conformance.
-The effective implementation and closure of corrective actions will be reviewed by the auditor during subsequent audits.
-Major non-conformance Members with major non-conformances can get certified for one year so long as they have adequately addressed all major non-conformances or captured them in a corrective action plan that is approved by a lead auditor.
+CONFORMANCE RATING COP COC STANDARD Minor non- conformance Members with minor non-conformances can still get certified for the full three years so long as they have submitted corrective action plans to the auditor for review within a month of the audit (date of closing meeting) and these actions have been approved by the auditor.
+Corrective actions should be implemented before the next recertification audit to prevent an escalation to a major non-conformance.
+The effective implementation and closure of corrective actions will be reviewed by the auditor during the next scheduled audit.
+Major non- conformance Members with major non-conformances can get certified for one year so long as they have adequately addressed all major non-conformances or captured them in a corrective action plan that is approved by a lead auditor.
 Members must submit their corrective action plan to the auditor for approval within one month of the audit.
+If a major non-conformance is found during a mid-term review, the COP certification period will be reduced to one year.
+In all cases, members are expected to transition from a one-year certificate to a three-year one as soon as practicable (see Section 3.3).
 Members with any major non-conformances cannot get certified.
 Similarly, outsourcing contractors with any major non-conformances cannot be included in the scope of the certification.
 If a major non-conformance is found during the surveillance audit, CoC certification will be suspended.
 Once it has addressed all major non-conformances, members can ask for another audit.
-If a major non-conformance is found during a mid-term review, the COP certification period will be reduced to one year.
-In all cases, members are expected to transition from a one-year certificate to a three-year one as soon as practicable (see Section 3.3).
-Critical breach Auditors that find a critical breach during their audit must notify the RJC Management Team within 24 hours and submit their audit report within one week of the audit or as soon as possible.
-The RJC will then start disciplinary proceedings (see Section 5.2).
+Critical breach Where a proven major non-conformance of the COP has been identified against any of the provisions listed in table 6.
+Where a deliberate falsification of information, systemic failure of management systems, or a total lack of controls of business risks has taken place as per table 5b.
+The audit must be completed and the RJC notified within three working days of the critical breach being identified.
+Please refer to Section 5.2 for details on the Disciplinary Proceedings, which are triggered by critical breaches.